lunarlattice0/grapejuice-flatpak/README.md

 ## Installation
 *grapejuice-flatpak* can be installed in two ways: through a simplified included bash script, or manually.

-But first, please add the Flathub repository and install the following Flatpak dependencies with the following commands
+But first, add the Flathub repository and install the following dependencies with the following commands
 ```bash
 flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo
 flatpak install org.freedesktop.Platform/x86_64/21.08